TommasoCosimi/HomeLab/OS/02-Postinstall.md

 ### Configure Root Level Snapshots with Snapper

-When creating a configuration for a subvolume, Snapper tends to create a nested subvolume for it called `.snapshots` and mounted in `$SUBVOLUME_MOUNT_POINT/.snapshots`.
+When creating a configuration for a subvolume, Snapper tends to create a nested subvolume for it, called `.snapshots` and mounted in `$SUBVOLUME_MOUNT_POINT/.snapshots`.
 For root snapshots we would like to use the "top-level" subvolume we created before: `@snapshots`.

 To do this without touching the `@snapshots` subvolume, unmount it and delete the `/.snapshots` folder since Snapper will create it and will not proceed if already present: